sbwtw/realtek-mips-binaries/README.md

 rtl819x rtl867x static-linked binaries tools

 ## About
-Some of realtek cpu chip is __NOT__ a full MIPS implementation. so the standard MIPS binaries can't be run at these devices.
+Some of realtek SoC is __NOT__ a full MIPS implementation. so the standard MIPS binaries can't be run at these devices.

 I have built some useful tools with rtl819x toolchain, and tested on rtl867x devices.